sethjuarez/workshop/2_BOT/Build.md

 # Let's Build a Robot!

+If you didn't get a kit at the conference but want to build your own, check out the [parts list](PartsList.md)

 ## Robot Chassis

 You have a simple robot chassis kit that you'll need to assemble.